empress/empress-blog/README.md

 ### Configuring your host & enabling RSS
 The above configuration allows you to make your blog look a lot better but there is one piece of configuration that will enable some awesome features like automatically creating an RSS feed for you 🎉

-Although because of the nature of some RSS aggregators you need to be *very* careful with this because it can mess up a cache that you have no control over, this is why it's dealt with differently than the above.
+Although, due to the nature of some RSS aggregators, you need to be *very* careful with this because it can mess up a cache that you have no control over.
+This is why it's dealt with differently than the above.

-If you're not familiar with Ember configuration, you are able to specific some environment config *depending on what environment you are targeting*.
-This allows you to have some config only available in production (like Google Analytics for example).
+If you're not familiar with Ember configuration, you are able to specify some environment configs *depending on what environment you are targeting*.
+This allows you to have some configs only available in production (like Google Analytics for example).

 If you go to the end of your `config/environment.js` file you will see something that is checking if the environment is `production`.
 You can add your host config to the blog config object as follows: